fdfragoso/apple-site-clone/README.md

 ## 📝 License

 This project is free to use as learning purposes.
 For any external content (e.g. logo, images, ...), please contact the proper author and check their license of use.
+This is a studying project and not commercial.